 All dollar figures via Spotrac.

 - Terms: $1,193,248.20 every July 1 for 25 years

 He’s the prototype.
 He’s the legend.
 He’s Bobby Bo.

 As the story goes, a key reason Mets owner Fred Wilpon agreed to Bonilla agent Dennis Gilbert’s proposal for deferring his client’s 2000 salary at 8% annual interest was that the Wilpons were profoundly invested with Bernie Madoff, who had “guaranteed” at least 10% return.
 GULP.

 Eight years later, it was revealed that Madoff was running the biggest Ponzi scheme of all time.
 As they say, that’s baseball.

 - Terms: $3,500,000 per year for 10 years, then $1,400,000 per year for five years

 - Last payment year: 2037

-That’s right, two different deferred salary gravy trains back-to-back!
+That’s right, Crash locked in two different deferred salary gravy trains back-to-back!
 In 2023, Davis gets his first of five $3.5 million payouts from the O’s.
 When he receives the last of 10 $1.4 million chunks in 2037, he’ll be over the age of 50.

 SP Jacob deGrom (New York Mets)